Print

 2. Slice the carrots into thin rounds and mince the onion.

 3. Place the ground beef into a stock pot or Dutch oven.
-(I used my 5 quart pot and it was full to the brim.) and begin cooking it over medium high heat.
+(I used my 5-quart pot and it was full to the brim.) and begin cooking it over medium-high heat.
 Stir to break it into crumbles as you go.
+You’re looking for a good hard sear on the beef.
+It should be dark brown, not pale and gray.
+You will notice bits of it sticking to the bottom of your pot.
+That’s good, you want that.
+Without it you will have much less flavor in your casserole.

-5. Add the diced onions to the pot and continue cooking over high heat, stirring occasionally to prevent sticking, until the ground beef is cooked and no pink remains.
+5. Add the diced onions to the pot in the hamburger grease left behind and continue cooking over high heat, stirring occasionally to prevent sticking.

-6. Drain the grease from the pan.
+6. When the onions are translucent and soft drain the grease from the pan.
 I use paper towels to soak it up and then just toss them.
 It saves clogging the drain with grease.

-7. Add the diced potatoes and sliced carrots to the pot with the drained and cooked ground beef and onions.
+7. Add the browned ground beef, diced potatoes, and sliced carrots to the pot with the onions.

 10. Once the ingredients are sufficiently combined, and the water is boiling, reduce the heat to medium and cover the pot with a lid.

-12. Put the lid back on the pan and let the mixture cook another 7 to 10 minutes until the potatoes are tender.
+12. Put the lid back on the pan and let the mixture cook another 7 to 10 minutes until the potatoes are fork-tender.

 13. Do one final taste test for seasoning and add salt and/or pepper if needed.